davemollen/dm-Whammy/README.md

-## dm-Shredmaster
+## dm-Whammy

-A mono distortion effect written in Rust.
+A mono pitchshift effect written in Rust.

 The effect can be compiled to a [MOD devices](https://moddevices.com/), VST3 or CLAP plugin.
 VST is a trademark of Steinberg Media Technologies GmbH, registered in Europe and other countries.